funbar/Sonata/README.md

 # Sonata
-arduino source code works concurrently with the android code.
+-Arduino source code works concurrently with the android code.
 Android app triggers the signals for the arduino.
-Used an Arduino UNO R3 board.
+An Arduino UNO R3 board and a bluetooth module were the main components to this project.